 Robert Fulghum, author and lecturer, tells of an experience he had at the Hong Kong airport in the summer of 1984.
 He was sitting by a young coed from America.
 She had long hair and was wearing jeans and a T-shirt.
-Nearby was her backpacking bulging with mysterious souvenirs.
+Nearby was her backpack, bulging with mysterious souvenirs.

 And then she screamed.
 She found her ticket!
-For three hours she had been grieving and crying while sitting on her airplane ticket.
-Fortunately, they all were able to board the plane on time and they celebrated all the way back on the flight to the United States.
+For three hours she had been grieving and crying, while sitting on her airplane ticket.
+Fortunately, they all were able to board the plane on time, and they celebrated all the way back on the flight to the United States.

 Of the incident, Fulghum notes: “I’ve told the story countless times.
 ‘She was sitting on her own ticket.’
 Listeners always laugh in painful self-recognition.
 Often when I have been sitting on my own ticket in some way – sitting on whatever it is I have that will get me up and on to what comes next – I think of the young woman and grin at both of us and get moving.”